winstonchiong/decisionlabucsf.github.io/README.md

 When you're done, **commit changes**, using the green button to commit the file directly to the master branch and the description box below to leave a brief description.

-## License

-The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).